An Astrology of Skepticism?

 Is a predisposition toward belief or doubt shown in the astrological chart?
 In this series on the astrology of religion, we have explored the charts of a number of famous believers and doubters.
 Here were explore the astrology of religion in the chart of Michael Shermer, the famous skeptic.

-The ingredients and recipes for this type of analysis can be found in the first post of the series, which you can view here, and were reviewed with additional comments a couple posts back, which you can view here.
+The ingredients and recipes for this type of analysis can be found in the first article of the series, which you can view here.
+They were reviewed with additional comments in a past article, which you can view here.

-Shermer is one of the most prominent skeptics in the world today as the founder of The Skeptics Society (skeptic.com) and editor in chief of its magazine, Skeptic.
+Shermer is one of the most prominent skeptics in the world today.
+He is the founder of The Skeptics Society (skeptic.com) and editor in chief of its magazine, Skeptic.
 He is also a self-professed atheist – see here for his article, “Why I Am An Atheist”.
 You can read Shermer’s biography on Wikipedia by clicking here.
 His natal chart is shown below and has a Rodden Rating of AA.

 Michael Shermer’s Central Belief Indications